WHA Docs

 • Upload PHP execution blocked (/uploads/*.php denied)

-The yax-cookie-consent mu-plugin manages cookie consent and controls when analytics scripts load.
-Freshpaint's tracking is gated behind consent — the yax_cookie_consent_block_analytics filter prevents analytics from firing until the user accepts.
+Cookie consent (the yax-cookie-consent mu-plugin) controls when analytics scripts load.
+Freshpaint's tracking is gated behind consent.
+The yax_cookie_consent_block_analytics filter prevents analytics from firing until the user accepts.

 Cloudflare

-Cloudflare sits in front of the site handling DNS, CDN, and security.
+Cloudflare sits in front of the site handling DNS, CDN and security.
 The domain is on the Free plan.
-See Caching for cache rules and Security for WAF rules, geo-blocking, and Turnstile configuration.
+See Caching for cache rules and Security for WAF (Web Application Firewall) rules, geo-blocking and Turnstile configuration.

 On this page